 - Optin Monster – Create awesome optin pop-up boxes to build your email subscription list.
 It’s easy to format and install and works as an app from a 3rd party site.

 Social Media Marketing

 - Tailwind – The only Pinterest approved pin scheduler.
 It is an app that lets you pin at optimal times for the best engagement.
 Click on an image you like and schedule it or save it immediately.
 You can also join Pinterest tribes to help you share your pins.
-It will give you pin recommendations everytime you share on Pinterest to help build your audience.
+It will give you pin recommendations every time you share on Pinterest to help build your audience.
 I have found that of all the social networks, Pinterest brings me the most blog traffic.

 - 40+ Genuine Places to Get Free Blog Content for Your Site – This page has excellent resources for bloggers looking to add or repurpose their content.